 3.2.
 Your product's microphones SHALL be disabled until customer initiates an Alexa interaction.

 3.3.
 Your product SHALL automatically activate its microphones without waiting for a touch interaction in multi-turn situations.
-The sole exception is hold-to-talk devices where the microphones are only activated when the customer holds down a physical control.
-See also 1.5.
+The sole exception is hold-to-talk devices where the microphones are only activated when the customer holds down a device control.
+See also Requirement 1.5.

 4. Media Services